GavinHannerC/SCMP401/Notebook.md

 Use  ```i2cdetect -y 1 ``` to probe all addresses on a bus.
 This reported that nothing was connected to the Pi

+## Learn to Use GPIO
+#### Goal:
+##### Because I was having great difficulty connecting the ADC circuit to my Raspberry PI, my new goal is to simply learn to use the GPIO pins on my PI.

+I started by installing RPi.GPIO.
+This [website](https://pypi.python.org/pypi/RPi.GPIO) has a download folder.
+I put into a folder called gpio in /home.